Mysterious explosions plague Pennsylvania towns, 'straining' emergency services, police say

 "If anyone sees anything suspicious in that area, please reach out to Police or the township.
 If you are close, try to pinpoint the direction it is coming from," police said.

-A spokeswoman from the Bureau of Alcohol, Tobacco, and Firearms told PennLive.com that the explosives are possibly from Tannerite, which is a mix of ammonium nitrate and aluminum powder and legal to buy.
+A spokeswoman from the Bureau of Alcohol, Tobacco, Firearms and Explosives told PennLive.com that the explosions are possibly from Tannerite, which is a mix of ammonium nitrate and aluminum powder and legal to buy.
 Firearms enthusiasts typically use Tannerite for target practice.

 "From what I understand they're pretty big explosions," ATF spokeswoman Charlene Hennessy told PennLive.
 "Some people have reported their houses shaking."

-Pennsylvania State Police are asking
+Pennsylvania State Police are asking those with information to call Lehigh Valley Crime Stoppers at (800) 426-TIPS.